-1. What kind of mosquito transmits dengue?
+1. What kind of mosquito transmits Zika, dengue, chikungunya and yellow fever?

 There are many different types or species of mosquitoes that live naturally in the environment.
 Some mosquitoes do not live in close association with humans like Aedes aegypti and prefer to live in natural wetland or mangrove environments.
 In these natural environments the aquatic larval or "wriggler" stage can be an important food source for animals such as fish, adult Aedes aegypti are eaten by birds, geckoes and spiders.

-As the mosquito is well adapted to living with people in the urban environment it has little contact with broader natural ecosystems.
+As the mosquito is well adapted to living with people in the urban environment, it has little contact with broader natural ecosystems.

 3. How long does an Aedes aegypti mosquito live – and how far does it fly?